any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 }
 ```

 The second and third style queries include values for the custom property.
 These will match if the container's `--theme` value is an equivalent color to the value listed, even if that value is the same as the `initial-value`.
 The first query matches elements whose `--theme` value is equivalent to `red`, `blue`, or `green`.
-When it is, the {{cssxref("color")}} will be the color current value of `--theme` (in the case of `blue` and `green`, overriding the grey set in the first style query).
+When it is, the `color` will be the color current value of `--theme` (in the case of `blue` and `green`, overriding the grey set in the first style query).

 The second style query states that when `--theme` is equivalent to `red`, the `<output>`'s contents will also be bold.
 We did this to better demonstrate that the container query is a match.